autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

   - eventually defended by an _innocence_ proof, submitted by the _offending_ validator within a proof submission window measured in blocks
   - if not defended, promoted to _fault_ by the protocol once the innocence window has expired.

 Slashing penalties are computed by protocol and  applied for proven faults at epoch end.
-The penalty amount is computed based on a base slashing rate and slashing factors including the total number of slashable offences committed in the epoch and the individual _offending_ validator's own slashing history.
+The penalty amount is computed based on a base slashing rate and slashing factors including the total number of slashable offences committed in the epoch (collusion) and the individual _offending_ validator's own slashing history.

 Slashing is applied as part of the state finalisation function: